onflow/docs/docs/cadence/language/access-control.md

 ### The `Identity` Mapping

-There is a `Identity` mapping built-in to Cadence that maps every input to itself as the output.
+There is an `Identity` mapping built-in to Cadence that maps every input to itself as the output.
 I.e., any entitlement set passed through the `Identity` map will come out unchanged in the output.
 So, for example, for some resource defined like so: